spring-attic/spring-security-oauth/docs/oauth2.md

 This is the user guide for the support for [`OAuth 2.0`](http://tools.ietf.org/html/draft-ietf-oauth-v2).
 For OAuth 1.0, everything is different, so [see its user guide](oauth1.html).

 This user guide is divided into two parts, the first for the OAuth 2.0 provider, the second for the OAuth 2.0 client.
+For both the provider and the client, the best source of sample code is the [integration tests](https://github.com/spring-projects/spring-security-oauth/tree/master/tests) and [sample apps](https://github.com/spring-projects/spring-security-oauth/tree/master/samples/oauth2).

 ## OAuth 2.0 Provider

 The OAuth 2.0 provider mechanism is responsible for exposing OAuth 2.0 protected resources.
-The configuration involves establishing the OAuth 2.0 clients that can access its protected resources on behalf of a user.
-The provider does this by managing and verifying the OAuth 2.0 tokens that can be used to access the protected resources.
+The configuration involves establishing the OAuth 2.0 clients that can access its protected resources independently or on behalf of a user.
+The provider does this by managing and verifying the OAuth 2.0 tokens used to access the protected resources.
 Where applicable, the provider must also supply an interface for the user to confirm that a client can be granted access to the protected resources (i.e. a confirmation page).

 ## OAuth 2.0 Provider Implementation